 Potential for violence, self-directed or directed at others, related to extreme suspiciousness, panic anxiety, catatonic excitement, rage reactions, command hallucinations, evidenced by physical violence, destruction of objects in the environment, self-destructive behaviour or active aggressive suicidal acts.

 Objectives: Patient will not harm self or others.

-Intervention Rationale Maintain low level of stimuli in client's Anxiety level rises in a stimulating environment (low lighting, low noise, environment and may trigger off few people, simple decoration, etc.). aggression Observe client's behaviour.
-Do this while Close observation is necessary so carrying out routine activities to avoid frequently that intervention can occur if creating suspiciousness in the individual. required, to ensure client's and other's safety.
-Remove all dangerous objects from the To prevent the client from using them to client's environment. harm self or others in an agitated, confused state.
-Redirect violent behaviour with physical Physical exercise is a safe and effective outlets for the anxiety. way of relieving pent-up tension.
-Staff should maintain a calm attitude Anxiety is contagious and can be towards the client. transmitted from staff to client.
-Have sufficient staff available to indicate This shows the client evidence of control a show of strength to the client if it over the situation and provides some becomes necessary. physical security for the staff.
-Administer tranquilizers as prescribed.
-If the client is not calmed by "talking Use of mechanical restraints may become down" or the use of medications, restraints necessary in some cases. may have to be used as a last resort.
+Intervention Rationale (a) Maintain low level of stimuli in Anxiety level rises in a stimulating the client's environment (low environment and may trigger off lighting, low noise, few people, aggression. simple decoration, etc). (b) Observe client's behaviour Close observation is necessary so frequently. that intervention can occur if required, to ensure client's and other's safety.
+Do this while carrying out routine To avoid creating suspiciousness in activities. the individual. (c) Remove all dangerous objects To prevent the client from using them from the client's environment. to harm self or others in an agitated, confused state. (d) Redirect violent behaviour with Physical exercise is a safe and physical outlets for the anxiety. effective way of relieving pent-up tension. (e) Staff should maintain a calm Anxiety is contagious and can be attitude towards the client. transmitted from staff to client. (f) Have sufficient staff available to This shows the client evidence of indicate a show of strength to the control over the situation and client if it becomes necessary. provides some physical security for the staff. (g) Administer tranquilizers as If the client is not calmed by "talking prescribed.
+Use of mechanical down" or the use of medications, restraints may become necessary in restraints may have to be used as a some cases. last resort.